JaydenSkyLiu/Fooling-Around-With-Prime-Integers/documents/Attempt_2.md

 | 6 | 13.630078 | 13 |
 | 7 | 16.929122 | 17 |

-&emsp;We can rectify this issue by only rounding the generated values from P(n) with ceiling.
+&emsp;We can rectify this issue by only rounding the generated values from $P(n)$ with ceiling.

 | $n$ | $P(n)$ | $A_{p}$ |
 | :---: | :---: | :---: |